 Proximity searches in LEP must match the format: "quick fox"~2.
 This will return documents where the words quick and fox appear within 2 words of each other.
 NOTE: If your proximity search is structured as quick w/2 fox, you must modify it to "quick fox"~2 for the results to be accurate.
 See Search for other examples of proximity searches.

 LEP's OpenSearch engine allows use of the Single Character Wildcard ? and the Multi-Character Wildcard *.
 E.g., Appl? will return documents containing Apple or Apply.
-F?x will return documents containing Fix, Fox, Fax, etc. Appl* will return documents containing Apple, Apples, Apply, Applies, Application, Appliance, etc. Fa* will return documents containg Fax, Faxes, Fade, Fad, Fail, etc.
+F?x will return documents containing Fix, Fox, Fax, etc. Appl* will return documents containing Apple, Apples, Apply, Applies, Application, Appliance, etc. Fa* will return documents containing Fax, Faxes, Fade, Fad, Fail, etc.

 A Fuzzy Search will find a word even if it is slightly misspelled.
 For example, a fuzzy search for liti3ation will find litigation.
 The Fuzzy Search character is ~.
 E.g., Brwn~ will find Brown, Brawn, etc. Erica~ will find Erika, Ericka, etc.